Trauma Therapy & EMDR

 Trauma Therapy Process

 Our trauma therapists are trained to use specialized evidenced-based approaches like EMDR (Eye Movement Desensitization and Reprocessing), CBT (Cognitive Behavioral Therapy), TF-CBT (Trauma Focused-Cognitive Behavioral Therapy), and ACT (Acceptance and Commitment Therapy).
-In your weekly sessions, we help you to remove the pain, anger, fear, and unwanted thoughts that have stopped you from experiencing emotional freedom and control.
-We work together to create a therapy plan, so you will no longer have to appear “normal” or “high functioning” on the outside while suffering within.
+In your weekly sessions, we help you remove the pain, anger, fear, and unwanted thoughts that have stopped you from experiencing emotional freedom and control.
+We work together to create a sustainable therapy plan, so you will no longer have to appear “normal” or “high functioning” on the outside while suffering within.

 The beginning stages of therapy are focused on establishing goals, exploring your trauma history, ensuring safety, and building skills to increase your emotional regulation.
 During this time, you’ll learn and practice healthy coping skills and identify your own internal strengths so that our work will never overwhelm your ability to cope.
 When you’re implementing your learned skills more consistently, we then identify the traumatic experiences you feel ready to process.
 During trauma processing, we work through your traumatic experiences to decrease your emotional reactivity, improve your quality of life, and develop a more balanced view of your experiences.
 In the final stages of the trauma therapy process, you are encouraged to reconnect to life and the things that are meaningful to you.

 Our trauma therapists are here to help you heal, without it feeling like you are constantly reliving your experiences.
 We know that taking the first step sometimes feels as overwhelming as the pain you’ve been carrying, so we make the process simple.
-Click the button below to schedule a free 15-minute consult.
+Click the button below to schedule a free 15-minute online consultation.
 When we meet, we’ll share more in detail about how we can help and discuss a therapy plan that’s right for you.
-Get connected with us to start therapy in our San Antonio and Schertz counseling offices.
+Get connected with us to start trauma therapy in our San Antonio and Schertz counseling offices.

-Trauma is not a one size fits all experience, so we offer a number of trauma specialties to address your unique needs.
+Trauma therapy is not a one size fits all experience, so we offer a number of trauma specialties to address your unique needs.

-Childhood trauma
+Acute trauma

 Childhood trauma is an intense disruption that occurs during childhood, changing how someone feels and acts as they grow and mature.
 Trauma therapists have found that this type of trauma disrupts the normal course of healthy development, interfering with a child's ability to form secure attachments, regulate emotions, and develop a coherent sense of self and the world around them.
 Trauma occurring in childhood can range from a number of overwhelming experiences, like physical, emotional, and sexual abuse or neglect, witnessing violence, or being in serious accidents and disasters.